 For those of you who are squinting and thinking, “Wait, what is dulce de leche, anyway,” I’ll clue you in on one of the tastiest, easiest-to-make sauces in the world.

 Dulce de leche is a sweet sauce that is used throughout Latin America as a spread for toast, a sweetener for coffee, and also as an ingredient in cakes, tarts, and candies.
 If you cook it just a little, it is a thin syrup that can be used to pour over ice cream or anywhere else you would use caramel.
 If you cook it down more, it turns into a thick, rich milk preserve that can be spread like apple butter.

 One of the great things about dulce de leche is that its flavor profile is a bit more mild than its more popular cousin, caramel.

 Dulce de Leche the Easy Way

-Well, if you aren’t feeling very adventurous, there’s nothing wrong with picking an easy chocolate or vanilla recipe to start with.
+If you aren’t feeling very adventurous, there’s nothing wrong with picking an easy chocolate or vanilla recipe to start with.
 A few years ago, I spent a lot of time working with 50 test bakers to scientifically determine what recipe would produce the best vanilla cupcakes.
 We wound up with a light, fluffy cupcake with a powerful vanilla flavor, and I think this dulce de leche frosting would taste just perfect on top of one of those.